Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Results

 \subsection{Parallelization Speedup and Scaling Throughput}

-We show the speedup of \proj with the number of host threads in \cref{fig:sim_time}, for two DUT sizes, as the ratio between the simulator and the DUT runtime.
-The ratio of the host's simulation time to the simulated runtime of executing these applications on the DUT decreases from a geomean ratio of 614 to 43 (a 12$\times$ speedup) across the datapoints, when scaling from 2 to 32 host threads (Intel Xeon Gold 6342 at 2.8Ghz).
-The speedup is \proj's parallelization is perfectly linear until the point where each host thread only processes a couple of tile columns (32-thread 32x32 DUT). \cref{fig:sim_time} demonstrates the efficiency of \proj and its parallelization.
+\cref{fig:sim_time} shows the performance of \proj with the number of host threads, for two DUT sizes.
+This is shown as the ratio between the host runtime for the simulator and the simulated runtime of executing these applications on the DUT runtime.
+This ratio decreases from a geomean ratio of 614 to 43 (a 12$\times$ speedup) across the datapoints, when scaling from 2 to 32 host threads (Intel Xeon Gold 6342 at 2.8Ghz).
+The speedup in \proj's parallelization is linear until the point where each host thread only processes a couple of tile columns (32-thread 32x32 DUT). \cref{fig:sim_time} demonstrates the efficiency of \proj and its parallelization.
 On a 32-thread host, simulating the execution of applications on the DUT takes only $43\times$ (on geomean, and down to $21\times$ for FFT) longer than the expected runtime of every tile of the DUT.
 This ratio is remarkable considering that \proj performs a functional simulation of data-dependent workloads, where all NoC routers are evaluated every cycle at the flit level.

-\cref{fig:scaling} shows the simulation time and throughput of \proj (in host seconds) when using increasingly large DUT configurations (from a thousand to a million tiles) to execute the R26 dataset.
+\cref{fig:scaling} shows the simulation time and throughput of \proj (in host seconds) when using increasingly large DUT configurations (from a thousand to a million tiles) to execute the RMAT-26 dataset.
 The first three datapoints see a decreased or nearly constant simulation time because we are increasing the parallelization of \proj from 16 to 64 host threads.
 The NoC simulation throughput ranges from a few million message flits routed per second (PageRank) to over 40 million (SSSP).
-Note that this NoC throughput does not count the attemps to routed that fail due to contention (two input ports compete for the same output) or backpressure (the buffer of the output port is full).
-The throughput of operations---natively executed on the host---reaches up to a few billion.
+This NoC throughput does not count the routing attempts that fail due to contention (two input ports compete for the same output) or backpressure (the buffer of the output port is full).
+The throughput of operations---natively executed on the host---reaches up to a few billion Ops/s.

-The absolute runtimes (\cref{fig:scaling}, blue) show that even the simulations of million-tile DUT configurations on a billion-element dataset---unattainable before \proj---are simulated in under half a day for BFS, SPMV and Histo, and in up to two days for SSSP and PageRank, on a single server-class chip.
-FFT (not shown in \cref{fig:scaling} since it does not use a graph but a $n^3$ tensor for $n^2$ parallelization) is simulated under 100 seconds for up to $n=2^7$, i.e, $2^{14}$ tiles, but it also takes a day to simulate a million tiles on a billion-element ($1024^3$) tensor, where the all-to-all communication of FFT dominates the runtime.
+The absolute runtimes in \cref{fig:scaling} (blue) showcase that even million-tile DUT evaluations on a billion-element dataset---unattainable before \proj---are simulated in under half a day for BFS, SPMV and Histo, and in up to two days for SSSP and PageRank, on a single host server.